smaegol/PlasFlow/README.md

 ```
 conda install plasflow -c smaegol
 ```

+With this command all required dependencies are installed into created conda environment.
+When installation is finished PlasFlow can be invoked as described in the [Getting started](#getting-started) section.

 When you decide to finish your work with PlasFlow, you can simply deactivate current anaconda environment with command: